 As a digital nomad, you will constantly be facing immigration bureaucracy.
 With that said, sometimes you just need a home location for all those long-term stays.
 There are times when traveling can turn a little mundane.
 You get to the point when you just feel like spending a month or two in one place and getting some much-needed work done.

-In many parts of the world, it can be difficult trying to securing a visa that is more than 90 days.
+In many parts of the world, it can be difficult trying to secure a visa that is more than 90 days.
 In some cases, the maximum visa duration is capped at 30 days.
 This is why digital nomad visas have been gaining popularity in many countries around the world.

 Looking to the future, the data is clearly showing that remote workers will be with us for some time to come.
 In fact, remote workers are growing in numbers every day.